emotionsense/SensorManager/docs/README.md

 See [here](https://github.com/nlathia/SensorManager/blob/master/docs/research.md) for research papers and [here](https://github.com/nlathia/SensorManager/blob/master/docs/apps.md) for apps that use the Sensor Manager.

 #### Types of Sensors

+The library defines two broad types of sensors: push sensors and pull sensors.

 ##### Push Sensors
 [Push sensors](https://github.com/nlathia/SensorManager/tree/master/src/com/ubhave/sensormanager/sensors/push) are the sensors that broadcast notifications about their events to the Android operating system.
 The library can seamlessly capture a range of these events while it is active.
 These include: